MarcusSalzer/gpx_draw/experiments.md

 ### Conversions

-The activity data is handled as `Act` objects, these can be created from, or converted to a `dict`.
+The activity data is handled as one index containing metadata for all activities, and one data frame of points for each activity.

 ## Indexing